tgfuellner/TableTennisDisplay/README.md

 * Powered by 12V Lead Acid Battery

-* DC-DC Conerter for 3.3V
+* DC-DC Converter for 3.3V

 * DC-DC Converter for 9V  (Needed by seven segment digits)